- Changes from One Child to the Next

 A Note About Feeding Newborns

 For so many reasons, both nutritionally, spiritually, developmentally, and for me, even sanity-wise, I think breast is best.
-It’s not something I even want to get into in depth here, but you can read more about it at Erin’s breastfeeding series (listed at the end of this post) or Emily’s great guest post.

 I’m very realistic about the fact that, no matter how hard they try, no matter how much help they seek, some moms just can’t breastfeed.
 Some have to go back to work and their supply can’t keep up.
 Some get terrible advice or judgment from lactation counselors, family, or others.
 Adopted children need nourishing options, too.